 Place cookies on parchment-lined cookie sheet, bake in a 400* oven for 20 minutes or so until light and golden.

 If you want a smooth edge all around, place the cookies twice as far apart as the picture above.
-As you can see in the image to the left the first cookie had spread out in the pan while baking , resulting in having to separate them after they baked.
-Not a big deal to me, (they taste the same) but if you are giving them to someone, I would want them to look as good as they taste.
+As you can see in the image to the left the first cookie had spread out in the pan while baking, resulting in having to separate them after they baked.
+Not a big deal to me, (they taste the same) but if you are giving them to someone, you may prefer the smoother edge.

 These came out very good as well!
 I think from now on I will do half coated in sesame seeds and half sugar.